-PHY100 General Physics 6 quarter credits 60 clock hours
+PHY100 General Physics

 Prerequisites: MAT108

 This course introduces Diagnostic Medical Sonography students the fundamental concepts that describe the physical world.
 It incorporates algebra and trigonometry mathematical models while focusing on mechanics, heat, waves, sound, light waves, electricity, and magnetism.
 This course will also study the structure of an atom and examine the quantum principles to predict behavior.
 Students should anticipate 30 or more hours of outside preparation for this class.